Best practices

 +------------------------------------+------------------------------------+------------------------------------+------------------------------------+

-In this example, the goal is to find the :Transfer node with the specific year property, and the Filter is applied to filter the results from ScanAll, again the filter is applied on the all nodes in the graph that are being produced by ScanALL operator.
+In this example, the goal is to find the :Transfer node with the specific year property.
+The Filter operator is applied on the all nodes in the graph that are being produced by ScanAll operator.

-The first optimization step would be to create a label index.
-This would allow the query to search just for a specific set of nodes.
+The first optimization step would be to create a label index:

 CREATE INDEX ON :Transfer;